BroadcomMFD/opsrexx-language-support/README.md

 <details>
 <summary><span style="font-size: 1.3em">OPS/REXX Hover Insights</span></summary>

-Hover insights are available for OPS/REXX built-in functions, host environments, and AOF event variable names.
+Hover insights are available for OPS/REXX built-in functions, host environments, AOF event variable names, and user-declared variables and subroutines.
 Place and hold your cursor over the name of one of these elements to view more information about it, as shown in the following video:

 ![Hover Insights](docs/images/gifs/hover.gif)